-It is now established that vascular risk factors are putative not only in vascular dementia (VaD), but also in Alzheimer's disease (AD); thus, vascular risk factors should be assiduously sought for and managed in all dementia cases.
+It is now established that vascular risk factors are putative not only in vascular dementia (VaD), but also in Alzheimer's disease (AD); thus, vascular risk factors should be assiduously sought for and appropriately managed in all dementia cases.
 While a search for reversible causes should be undertaken in all newly diagnosed dementia patients, in truth, only a small percentage of potentially reversible abnormalities are truly reversible, most notably conditions such as depression and hypothyroidism.
 There is concomitant neurodegenerative causes such as AD in many of these patients.
 Moreover, when significant neuronal damage has occurred, treatment of potentially reversible causes often arrests the underlying pathophysiology but does not reverse the dementia.

 Trials involving NSAIDS, cyclooxygenase-2 inhibitors, low-dose prednisolone and estrogen replacement therapy have yielded null findings.
-High dose vitamin E (2000 IU per day) is currently not recommended as ancillary treatment for dementia, because the debatable marginal benefits are mitigated by concerns about safety, especially in doses above 400 IU/day2.
-The LEADe study reported no benefit in cognition or global function when Atorvastatin 80mg/day was given to patients with mild to moderate Alzheimer's disease who were taking donepezil.3 Subgroup analysis in the OmegaAD study also suggests a slower decline in Mini Mental State Examination (MMSE) in very mild AD (MMSE>27) treated with omega 3 fatty acid4, although two RCTs reported no overall effect of omega 3 fatty acid supplementation on cognitive performance among cognitively healthy older adults5.
+High dose vitamin E (2000 IU per day) is currently not recommended as ancillary treatment for dementia, because the debatable marginal benefits are mitigated by concerns about safety, especially in doses above 400 IU/day.2 A Cochrane review of 3 RCTs did not find any significant difference in cognition or global function between statin and placebo groups.3 The LEADe study also reported no benefit in cognition or global function when Atorvastatin 80mg/day was given to patients with mild to moderate Alzheimer's disease who were taking donepezil.4 A recent Cochrane review did not show any benefit of omega-3 fatty acid in the prevention of dementia.5